wojahn/Kew_WCoUP_ProcessoR/README.md

 KewWCoUP_Data <- Kew_WCoUP_ProcessoR(pathway = "Path/To/File.pdf", InstallDs = T)

 # How to cite this function
-Wojahn and Buerki (2021) Kew_WCoUP_ProcessoR: a function that extracts and sorts information from the Kew World Checklist of  Useful Plants, which is available only in PDF format.
+John M. A. Wojahn and Sven Buerki (2021) Kew_WCoUP_ProcessoR: a function that extracts and sorts information from the Kew World Checklist of  Useful Plants, which is available only in PDF format.
 R function version 0.1.0. https://github.com/wojahn/Kew_WCoUP_ProcessoR

 # Dependancies
 This package depends on devtools and tabulizer.